llvm/llvm-project/libcxx/docs/DesignDocs/ExperimentalFeatures.rst

 `FileSystem TS <https://wg21.link/N4100>`__
 -------------------------------------------
 The FileSystem TS was accepted (in totality) for C++17.
-The FileSystem TS implementation was shipped in namespace ``std`` in LLVM 7.0, and will be removed in LLVM 11.0 (due to the lack of deprecation warnings before LLVM 9.0).
+The FileSystem TS implementation was shipped in namespace ``std`` in LLVM 7.0, and was removed in LLVM 11.0 (due to the lack of deprecation warnings before LLVM 9.0).

 Parallelism TS `V1 <https://wg21.link/N4507>`__ and `V2 <https://wg21.link/N4706>`__
 ------------------------------------------------------------------------------------